 When a crime is committed, law enforcement gets the first call.
-In Jefferson Parish this is handled by the Sheriff’s Office.
+In unincorporated Jefferson Parish, this is handled by the Sheriff’s Office.
 In many instances, suspects are immediately taken into custody and jailed.
 However, if the crime is not violent and the charge is minor, an individual may be directed in writing to appear in court on a specific date.

-THE DISTRICT ATTORNEY'S OFFICE
+THE DISTRICT ATTORNEY’S OFFICE:

-The District Attorney’s office represents the People of the State of Louisiana.
+The District Attorney’s Office represents the People of the State of Louisiana.
 Prosecutors bring criminal charges against suspects in courts of law.
-The Jefferson District Attorney's Office has the responsibility and authority to investigate and prosecute all felonies in Jefferson Parish.
+The Jefferson District Attorney’s Office has the responsibility and authority to investigate and prosecute all felonies in Jefferson Parish.

 Bail is set at the time of the arrest and is often required to ensure the defendant returns to court at a future date.
 The amount of bail is dictated by a written schedule that reflects the seriousness of the crime.
 At the arraignment, the prosecutor will request bail in a particular amount, and the defense attorney will usually argue for a reduction.
-Sometimes, the ADA may ask the judge to attach conditions to a defendant’s release such as having no contact with the victim or restrictions on travel.
+Sometimes, the prosecutor may ask the judge to attach conditions to a defendant’s release, such as having no contact with the victim or restrictions on travel.
 The judge has the final word.

 If the defendant posts the amount of money required to make bail, he or she will be released.
 This is often accomplished by collateralizing a loan or paying a premium to a bail-bonding agency.
 Some defendants are released without bail on their “own recognizance.”
 This happens when the judge is confidant they can be counted on to appear in court for all proceedings.
 If bail is set, a defense attorney may request a bail review hearing at a future date to reconsider the amount of bail.
 The issue of bail may be raised at subsequent hearings.